hanabi/hanabi.github.io/docs/level-2.md

 </TabItem>
 <TabItem value="solution2">

-1. Bob writes "blue 2, blue 3".
+1. Bob writes "blue 2, blue 3 if blue 2 f".
-    - Bob knows that this must be a *Play Clue* on the blue card, since it is not on chop.
+    - Bob knows that this must be a *Play Clue* on his blue card, since it is not on chop.
 Blue 2 has not been played and has not been touched elsewhere, so this card could be the blue 2.
-    - However, Bob also sees a blue 2 on Cathy's *Finesse Position*, so Alice could have just performed a *Reverse Finesse*.
+    - However, Bob also sees a blue 2 on Cathy's *Finesse Position*, so Alice could have performed a *Reverse Finesse*.
 If that is the case, this card could be a blue 3.
 1. Bob must entertain the possibility of a *Reverse Finesse*, so he cannot play the blue card immediately.
-Assuming there is nothing useful to clue in Alice's hand either, Bob should just discard (and avoid cluing the blue 2).
+Assuming there is nothing useful to clue in Alice's hand, Bob should just discard (and avoid cluing the blue 2).
-    - If Cathy blind-plays her blue 2 on her turn, Bob can replace his note with "blue 3".
+    - If Cathy blind-plays her blue 2 on her turn, Bob can update his note to "blue 2, blue 3 if blue 2 f | blue 3".
-    - If Cathy has nothing more urgent to do and still does not play her blue 2 on her turn, Bob can replace his note with "blue 2".
+    - If Cathy has nothing more urgent to do and still does not play her blue 2 on her turn, Bob can update his note with "blue 2, blue 3 if blue 2 f | blue 3".

 </TabItem>
 </Tabs>